U.S. federal government response to the COVID-19 pandemic: 2021

 On January 14, 2021, President-elect Joe Biden introduced a $1.9 trillion relief plan which would include $1,400 direct payments, weekly federal unemployment benefits, amongst other measures.
 The plan tentatively included an increase to the federal minimum wage to $15 an hour by 2025, but Senate Parliamentarian Elizabeth MacDonough ruled on February 25 that it did not comply with the Byrd Rule, which governs reconciliation.
 The Democrats used the procedure of reconciliation to circumvent a filibuster—expediting the approval of the bill's cost, while leaving room to negotiate amendments.

 On January 31, 2021, ten Senate Republicans announced a $600 billion counterproposal to Biden's proposed $1.9 trillion bill.

 On February 2, the Senate passed a budget resolution along party lines.
 On February 5, both houses of Congress passed the budget plan in party-line votes.
 The House Budget Committee combined separate aid bills into one piece of legislation on February 19.
 The bill was passed by the House on February 27 and (after being amended) the Senate on March 6.
 It was passed again by the House on March 10, and signed by Biden on March 11.

+2023

+In April 2023, Congress passed a bipartisan resolution ending the original national emergency related to the pandemic which had been declared by Alex Azar.
+Biden signed the resolution on April 10.